zpgallegos/zavant/readme.md

   "savant_through_date": "2026-08-08"
 }
 ```

+The Savant boundary must be earlier than the current UTC date so an explicit
+override cannot publish an incomplete current-day export.

 Bootstrap configuration is consulted only while its corresponding watermark is absent.
 Thereafter the persisted S3 state is authoritative.
 If any daily branch fails, its manifest remains in S3 and the handler raises so the Lambda invocation is visibly unsuccessful.